 Mary Cassatt | 1900 | Oil on Canvas | Gallery 768

-Therefore she started working privately with masters Jean-Leon Gerome and after Charles Chaplin.
-She befriended many of the Impressionist artists such as Degas, Pissaro and Monet.
+Therefore she started working privately with master painter Jean-Leon Gerome and later with Charles Chaplin.
+She befriended many of the impressionist artists such as Degas, Pissaro, and Monet.

 10. Study of a Young Woman

 Johannes Vermeer | 1665-1667 | Oil on Canvas | Gallery 964

 Compared to Dutch powerhouse painters like Rembrandt and Franz Hals, who were already famous in their lifetime, Johannes Vermeer was not nearly as well known.
 His artwork became recognized only at the end of the 19th century.
 Outside of art circles, he remained an obscure figure until the movie “Girl with a Pearl Earring” starring Scarlett Johansson came out in 2003.

 During his lifetime Vermeer only painted 43 known paintings, and the majority of them were sold in the town of Delft where he lived.
 Unfortunately, he died at the young age of 43, leaving behind a wife and a whopping 11 children!
 Due to the financial crisis in Holland in the early 1670s, his last few years were quite miserable.

 Study of a Young Woman was not intended to be a portrait, even if a live model was used.
 These types of paintings were called “tronies,” a term no longer used which meant heads, faces or expressions.
 They were executed as a form of collector’s items which displayed intriguing character types or exotic costumes.
 For example, the blue silk around the model’s shoulders was placed intentionally for the eyes of the buyer.
 This displayed the artists powers of invention and execution.

 I find that the eyes of the girl in the picture pierce right into your soul.
 However, the innocent—almost sheepish—look on her face explains that she has no ill will towards you and is not doing it intentionally.